cbaldassari/gmm_embedding_init/README.md

-# Graph Machine Learning for  EM Initialization: a study on US Wholesale Electricity Markets
+# A graph-based Superframework for Mixture
+Model estimation using EM.
+An analysis of
+US wholesale electricity markets.

 by
 Carlo Mari,